Dingy Skipper (Erynnis tages)

 The Dingy Skipper is a declining species that occurs in discrete colonies in sunny sheltered unfertilised grassland where its main foodplant Bird's-foot Trefoil (Lotus corniculatus) grows in abundance.
 It can be frequent on disturbed land, especially brownfield sites such as abandoned industrial sites and disused railway land.
 (For further details on this species see http://www.butterfly-conservation.org/).

-Status over the last 20 years is Stable with a increase of 34%
+Status over the last 20 years is Stable with a decrease of 33.6%

 This chart shows the average number of butterflies seen on transects between Arpil and October across all sites (fitted values from a Generalised Additive Model).
 The blue line gives average counts over the full BMS series (1976 to date) and the red line gives the average for the last year.

 This map shows symbols for the mean abundance at transect sites, with the colour of the symbol reflecting the level of abundance.
 Means are over all years.
 Grey background squares are the occupied cells as shown by the Butterflies for the New Millenium over the previous ten year period.